webeweb/jquery-datatables-bundle/README.md

 }
 ```

+> IMPORTANT NOTICE:
+>
+> getName() return the parameter "name" used in the bundle route.
+>
+> getView() return the view used by the DataTables controller.
+> - return something like "@App/Employe/index.html.twig" for use your template
+> - return null for use the bundle template

-Add this DataTables provider into `app/config/services.yml` file of your project:
+Add this provider in the `app/config/services.yml` file of your project:

 ```yaml
 services: